 Your child’s first visit

-The first “regular” dental visit should be just after your child’s third birthday.
-The first dental visit is usually short and involves very little treatment.
-We will examine your child’s teeth and gums.
-X-rays may be taken (to reveal decay and check on the progress of your child’s permanent teeth under the gums).
+X-rays may be recommended to identify decay and to check on the progress of your child’s permanent teeth under the gums.
 We may clean your child’s teeth and apply topical fluoride to help protect the teeth against decay.
-We will make sure your child is receiving adequate fluoride at home.
-Most important of all, we will review with you how to clean and care for your child’s teeth.
+Dr. Noemi Cruz-Orcutt and team will review with you how to clean and care for your child’s teeth.

 The first baby teeth that come into the mouth are the two bottom front teeth.
 You will notice this when your baby is about 6-8 months old.
 Next to follow will be the 4 upper front teeth and the remainder of your baby’s teeth will appear periodically.
 They will usually appear in pairs along the sides of the jaw until the child is about 2 1/2 years old.